DD2480group1/assignment2/README.md

 # To Compile and Test, please follow the following steps -

 # The Compilation for this project has been implemented and unit-tested in the following way -
+1.

 The Compilation has been unit-tested in the following way -
     - Test if the cloning of the repository works
     - Tets to check if compile class returns an errorCode

 # Test Execution has been implemented and unit-tested in the following way -
+1.

+The Test Execution has been unit-tested in the following way -
+    - Test if the RepoURL is retrieved correctly from test file
+    - Test if the email is retrieved correctly from test file
+    - Test if the commit-ID is retrieved correctly from the test file
+    - Test if the commit-message is retrieved correctly from the test file

 # Notification has been implemented and unit-tested in the following way -
 1. The Dependencies were added to the POM file